WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 * give me suggestions for my harm avoidace paper and bi-factor neuroticism result
+  * KW: Thank you for writing out the code in a notebook Yini - it's really helpful.

 __________________
 ### Date: 2 April 2020